chirpstack/chirpstack-docs/src/getting-started/docker.md

 make import-lorawan-devices
 ```

-This will clone the `lorawan-devices` repository and execute the `import-ttn-lorawan-devices`
+This will clone the `lorawan-devices` repository and execute the import
 command of ChirpStack.
-Please note that for this step, you need to have the `git` and `make`
+Please note that for this step, you need to have the
-commands installed.
+`git` and `make` commands installed.

 ## Login